PolusAI/bfio/docs/source/Examples/Converter.rst

 One thing to note in the above example is that both the BioReader and BioWriter are using the Java backend.
 This ensures a direct, 1-to-1 file conversion can take place.
-The Python backend for both the BioReader and BioWriter require that the tiled tiff only contain a single channel and single timepoint, which is a restriction imposed by the WIPP platform.
-Future support of multi-channel and multi-timepoints files my be included, but for now ``bfio`` follows the WIPP standard.
+While the Python backend for both the BioReader and BioWriter can read OME TIFF files with any number of XYZCT dimensions, the WIPP platform expects each file to only contain XYZ data.
 To make the above tiled tiff converter export WIPP compliant files, the code should be changed as follows:

 .. code-block:: python